 Then, in the 1930s, came Prohibition.

-In recent decades the failed experiment in marijuana criminalization is crumbling like the Berlin Wall.
-But we’re not there yet.
+We’re not there yet, however.
 Today in Minnesota, some forms of marijuana are legal to possess.
 But others are not, yet.

 When is marijuana legal in Minnesota?

 Legal marijuana: Marijuana possession is lawful for participants in Minnesota’s Medical Marijuana Program.
 The Minnesota Department of Health administers the program.
-But their cannabis must be in compliance with the requirements of Minnesota law, from one of the two authorized providers.
+But their cannabis must be in compliance with Minnesota law, from one of two authorized providers.
 Minnesota does not yet have reciprocity with other states.

 Medically prescribed Epidiolex is marijuana CBD.
 It’s legal too in Minnesota; available at your local pharmacy.